vmikk/seqhasher/README.md

 The `--name` option allows to customize the header of the output by specifying a text to replace the input file name.

-The `--hash` option allows to specify which hash function to use.
+The `--hash` option allows to specify which hash function to use (multiple coma-separated values allowed, e.g., `--hash sha1,nthash`).
 Currently, the following hash functions are supported:
 - `sha1`: [SHA-1](https://en.wikipedia.org/wiki/SHA-1) (default), 160-bit hash value
 - `md5`: [MD5](https://en.wikipedia.org/wiki/MD5), 128-bit hash value